GoorkaStudio/3D-VR-Tools/UnrealEngine/CharacterCreator-Blender-UnrelEngine-Animation.md

 I suggest a file name convention modelName_pose_exportFromTo.fbx
 example:
 kobieta_apose_fromCCtoUe (CC - Character Creator, Ue - Unreal Engine ).
-When You edit and export model from blender you can use kobieta_tpose_formBtoUe ...
+When you edit and export model from Blender you can use kobieta_tpose_formBtoUe ...

-Character Creator allow also export to blender, but don't use it if you want to export model to UE.
+Character Creator allow also export to Blender, but don't use it if you want to export model to UE.

 3. Import to blender